 -Data can be lost due to updates and internet disruption

-After evaluating the differences, it is noticed that the advantages of a POS system running on cloud-based technology bring more benefits over the Legacy POS system and you can read more about the benefits of cloud-based POS in this blog.
+After evaluating the differences, it is noticed that the advantages of a POS system running on cloud-based technology bring more benefits over the legacy POS system, and you can read more about the benefits of cloud-based POS in this blog.

 When it comes to computers or technology, “Legacy” is a term that refers to obsolete computers or systems which are still in existence while upgraded versions have been invented to replace them.
 If you are using Legacy POS systems and are starting to notice signs of deterioration, you should consider updating and installing a new system.

 Cloud-based POS is currently one of the leading POS technology trends today.
 At present, in the US, 61% of all fast-food restaurants are using cloud-based POS systems (Pymnts, 2018).
-In addition, 60% of new sellers have a need to use cloud-based POS instead of the Legacy POS system (Reforming Retail, 2018).
+In addition, 60% of new sellers have a need to use cloud-based POS instead of the legacy POS system (Reforming Retail, 2018).

 - Legacy POS’s operating system is obsolete, the interface is out of date, and the software is slow to seriously limit the growth of retailers because it cannot grow to meet current needs.

-- It specializes only in billing and information storage and is completely incapable of combining other business functions, whereas a modern POS system can integrate everything in one system and reduce the effort of the operators.
+- It specializes only in billing and information storage and is completely incapable of combining other business functions, whereas a modern POS system can integrate everything into one system and reduce the effort of the operators.

 - Legacy system devices and features are not compatible with new technology, so it will be difficult for you to find replacement parts if the Legacy system is faulty or damaged.
 These restrictions will hinder your business activities and it is not worth it at all.

-4. How to choose a good Cloud-based POS
+4. How to choose a good Cloud-based POS?

 Specifically, how to get the right cloud-based POS system that you need, we will see you in the next Beehexa article!